aciolfi/Tartagenia/README.md

-## Welcome to GitHub Pages
+## Welcome to My personal fork

-You can use the [editor on GitHub](https://github.com/abrusell/Tartagenia/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+How to annotate and prioritize your genomic variants

+### Germinal variants

+Almost done

-### Markdown
+### Somatic variants

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+To be done

 ```markdown
 Syntax highlighted code block